Tax liability in Norway

 Statement concerning shares etc.

 When you claim in your tax return that tax liability to Norway as a resident has ceased pursuant to domestic law or a tax treaty, you must submit a statement covering all shares etc. included in the tax liability, and a calculation of the gain.
 This applies irrespective of how many shares etc. you own.
 The statement must be given in the form RF-1141 "Gevinst og tap på aksjer og og andeler ved utflytting" (Gains and losses on shares and holdings on moving from Norway – in Norwegian only) and submitted together with the tax return.
+If the move abroad or transfer occurred on 2 January 2022 or later, you can enter the information in the 2022 tax return in the new cards for exit tax.
+You must submit this kind of information if you’re moving to Svalbard or transferring shares, etc., to family members who are tax resident abroad.

 The opening value of the shares etc. is determined in accordance with the ordinary rules.
 If you have lived in Norway for less than ten years you can demand that the market value on the date when you became tax resident in Norway be used as the opening value for the shares etc. The opening value may not, however, be set higher than the closing value.